POPWorldMedia/POPIdentity/README.md

 ## Who is this for?
 This is for people who think that the existing ASP.NET Core external login system is too much magic, or too tightly coupled to Identity and/or EntityFramework.
 It didn't evolve much from the old OWIN days.
 It has the following goals:
 * Be super light-weight, handing off just enough mundane detail to the library.
 * Allow code to change client ID's, secrets and other parameters at request time, as opposed to the built-in framework that sets this all at startup.
+This makes it appropriate for multi-tenant situations.
 * Allow the developer to persist the resulting data (external ID's, name, email, etc.) in whatever manner makes sense.
 This library has no persistence.
 * Defer authorization logic to the developer.